-The desire to prosecute companies and individuals that commit bribery has led to another significant trend: the growing cooperation and coordination among anti-corruption authorities throughout the world.
-As Assistant Attorney General Leslie Caldwell observed, "[W]e increasingly find ourselves shoulderto-shoulder with law enforcement and regulatory authorities in other countries.
+The desire to prosecute companies and individuals that commit bribery has led to another significant trend: the growing cooperation and coordination among anticorruption authorities throughout the world.
+As Assistant Attorney General Leslie Caldwell observed, "[W]e increasingly find ourselves shoulder-to-shoulder with law enforcement and regulatory authorities in other countries.
 Every day, more countries join in the battle against transnational bribery.
-And this includes not just our long-time partners, but countries in all corners of the globe."
-The Marubeni and Alstom investigations serve as prime examples of this crossborder approach to FCPA enforcement.
-The DOJ press release announcing the Marubeni settlement thanked "law enforcement colleagues" in Indonesia, Switzerland and the U.K. Even more country coordination was reflected in the Alstom investigation, which brought together authorities in Cyprus, Germany, Indonesia, Italy, Saudi Arabia, Singapore, Switzerland, Taiwan and the U.K. Moreover, although this report does not discuss individual enforcement actions, the growing cooperation with overseas anti-corruption authorities includes ac-
+And this includes not just our long-time partners, but countries in all corners of the globe."3 The Marubeni and Alstom investigations serve as prime examples of this cross-border approach to FCPA enforcement.
+The DOJ press release announcing the Marubeni settlement thanked "law enforcement colleagues" in Indonesia, Switzerland and the U.K. Even more country coordination was reflected in the Alstom investigation, which brought together authorities in Cyprus, Germany, Indonesia, Italy, Saudi Arabia, Singapore, Switzerland, Taiwan and the U.K. Moreover, although this Focus article does not discuss individual enforcement actions, the growing cooperation with overseas anti-corruption authorities includes actions against individuals.
+In a recent press report discussing an indictment of a Pennsylvania man regarding allegations of bribery of a senior official with the European Bank for Reconstruction and Development, the FBI noted that the case presents "a great example of the FBI's ability to successfully coordinate with our international law enforcement partners to tackle corruption."4